Find Rear Fender Styles for Kenworth W900B & W900L

 - Polyethylene (Poly): Poly fenders are lightweight and budget friendly.
 They won't rust and handle daily heavy duty use with very little upkeep.

-- Aluminum / Stainless Steel: Stainless steel is very durable and corrosion resistant.
+- Aluminum / stainless Steel: stainless steel is very durable and corrosion resistant.
 Aluminum is lighter, which helps when you're watching every pound of payload.
 Both give a polished, high-end look and need occasional polishing.

 - Fiberglass: Fiberglass is lightweight and paintable.
 You can match your cab, frame, or stripe layout for a true custom Kenworth W900 look.